 Ocean Aged Wine in Charleston – “Aquaoir”

 Mira Cabernet Sauvignon Took A Plunge Into The Charleston Harbor.

 Contemporary divers searching sunken ships for gold and jewels may have stumbled upon an unexpected treasure among the wrecks of the ocean floor–a new process for producing wine.
 Wine recovered from shipwrecks has been found to have a remarkable taste suggesting it may have actually been enhanced by underwater factors.

 This led us to wonder: Can the ocean help us create a better wine?

 We aimed to find out.
 In late February 2013, we placed 48 bottles of our 2009 Cabernet Sauvignon in custom-made, submersible cages for 3 months to gauge the effects on the chemistry of the wine, and use the natural temperature, pressure and motion of Charleston, S.C.
 Harbor to assist in the aging process – a process we coined at “Aquaoir“.

 Curious for more about the ocean aging of wine?
 Read more at Aquaoir.com

 We retrieved the submerged cages from the Charleston Harbor in late May 2013, successfully completing Phase I of our ocean aging process.
 Click here to view a bottle.
 A taste test was conducted by our Winemaker Gustavo Gonzalez and Advanced Sommelier Patrick Emerson of Communion Wine Club.
 Click here to review their tasting notes.
 The wine was also sent to California where it underwent chemical analysis.
 Click here to view.

 “Something magical has happened with Aquaoir” – Patrick Emerson

 On November 6, 2013 we started Phase II of the experiment, sinking twice as many bottles (eight cases) for twice as long (six months).
-Simultaneously the Mira team will embark on a national Aquaoir tour, a seven city, seven day, blind wine-tasting tour that will include wine and culinary experts, restaurant partners and local participants who will be selected through Facebook (click here) to taste the land aged wine versus the ocean aged wine.
-Click here to find out more about the Aquaoir tour.
+Simultaneously the Mira team embarked on a national Aquaoir tour, a seven city, seven day, blind wine-tasting tour that included wine and culinary experts, restaurant partners and local participants selected through Facebook to taste the land-aged wine versus the ocean-aged wine.